hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 ![Failing to specify units on aggregations can lead to unpredictable results.](/images/posts/2018-06-28-be-a-grafana-power-user/specifyunits.png)

-On sparse data, the last N datapoints may be 100 seconds or 100 minutes, you wont know unless you double check the graphs generated against the source data.
+On sparse data, the last N data points may be 100 seconds or 100 minutes, you won't know unless you double check the graphs generated against the source data.

 ---